 Consider including this type of flowchart, specific to your course, in the course syllabus to help students see the connections between course assignments and learning outcomes.
 This is often called a graphic syllabus and also supports the concept of transparent teaching.
-It helps student gain a broader understanding of how the course is organized and why you do the things you do to support their learning in the course.
-In essence, it gives them a course road map for the semester.
+It helps students gain a broader understanding of how the course is organized and why you do the things you do to support their learning in the course.
+In essence, it gives them a course roadmap for the semester.

 Course Learning Outcome

 Start with the end in mind.
 What are the overall course learning outcomes?
 Another way to think of the outcomes is to consider them as “enduring understandings”.
 If you had the chance to ask students six months after completing your course what they learned from the course, ideally they would be related to the course learning outcomes.
 Learning outcomes are a broad statement of what the students will be able to do when they have completed the course.

 A practical approach to writing learning outcomes is to frame them as responses to the phrase:

 For additional information, review CELT’s Tips on writing good learning outcomes objectives page.

 Next, determine appropriate measurable learning objectives that map to the course learning outcome.
 If the course is divided into a series of modules, each module may have a set of specific learning objectives.
 On the other hand, it may make sense to have a set of learning objectives that span across the entire course.
 These learning objectives will allow students to demonstrate specific knowledge, mastery of a skill, or a change in attitude.

 For ideas, use these web tools:

 Once learning objectives are established, the next step is to create assessment and evaluation tools that will allow you to determine if students have accomplished/achieved a learning objective.
 A combination of assessment (not graded) and evaluation (graded) approaches provides students with various opportunities to show their mastery of the course content.